syahril231072/Hybrid-Cloud-SaaS-Three-Tier-Web-Application/README.md

 # Hybrid-Cloud-SaaS-Three-Tier-Web-Application

 This project is to create three tier web application (HA Proxy, WebServer and Database)

 ![](bertlesman2.png)

 After speaking to management in the software engineering release, you learn the business requirements are to provide a pilot self-service, three tier web application using The E-Commerce Company’s standards.
-In order to provide business continuity and performance scalability past the Course 2 Project, multiple infrastructure providers are required for the web tier.
+In order to provide business continuity and performance scalability past the Nutanix2 Project, multiple infrastructure providers are required for the web tier.
 The requirements have grown to incorporate a hybrid deployment model using private and public cloud, additional SaaS-like functionality for database backup and restoral, as well deployment resource size choices to help the developers become self-sufficient for different development and test workloads and common IT requests.

 The three tiers of the web application are: